devfemibadmus/human-pose-estimation/readme.md

 ### 5. Project Structure:

 **Model File:**
-- The pre-trained MoveNet model is stored in the `model.tflite` file.
+- The pre-trained MoveNet model is stored in the `https://github.com/devfemibadmus/human-pose-estimation/releases` file.

 **Static Files:**
 - Uploaded and processed images are stored in the `medias/` directory.